-Only two types of people ask “How long do AC units last?”.
-These are:
+Only two types of people ask, “How long do AC units last?”

 - People who’re looking to buy a new air conditioner.

-- People who have an existing AC unit for about 10-20 years and are wondering if they have to replace it.
+- People who have an existing AC unit for about 10-20 years and wonder if they have to replace it.

-For example, even the best portable air conditioner can run out of juice in 10 years.
-High-grade mini-split AC units, however, can last for 25 years if properly and regularly maintained through the decades.
+Example: Even the best portable air conditioner can run out of juice in 10 years.
+However, high-grade mini-split AC units can last for 25 years if properly and regularly maintained through the decades.

 In fact, the type of air conditioner is the No. 1 factor that determines how long does air conditioner lasts.
 You’ll find 3 key factors as well as easy steps to prolong the lifespan of your AC unit below.
 In the end, we’ll also point out the main indicators if you need to replace your existing air conditioner.

 1. Air Conditioner Type (Mini-Split, Central, Portable, Window)